-My current research is on the radiogenic isotopic signature and petrology of Northwestern Hawaiian Ridge lavas.
+My recently completed PhD research was on the radiogenic isotopic signature and petrology of Northwestern Hawaiian Ridge basalts.
 The Northwestern Hawaiian Ridge is the ~2800 kilometer long track of seamounts, small islands, and atolls erupted from the Hawaiian mantle plume between the Hawaiian Islands and the bend in the Hawaiian-Emperor hotspot track spanning roughly 40 million years.
 The use of high precision isotopes such as Pb, Hf, Nd, and Sr as well as trace elements allows us to explore the geochemical evolution of the Hawaiian mantle plume over a significant period of its activity when major changes took place in magmatic flux, Pacific Plate orientation and motion, and volcanic propagation rate.

 - Clean lab preparation of samples, MC-ICP-MS analysis of Pb-Hf-Nd-Li, HR-ICP-MS analysis of trace elements, TIMS analysis of Sr, data processing and quality control (Pacific Center for Isotopic and Geochemical Research, UBC).

 - Preparation of pressed pellet and fused glass bead samples for XRF major element analysis, XRF analysis of major elements, U-Pb TIMS dating of zircon, mineral separation for U-Pb zircon dating, petrographic microscopy, geological field mapping, and rock slab etching and staining for modal analysis (University of Wyoming).